 Football is a game of strategy.
-To counteract the offensive attack, the defense must put themselves in the best position possible.
-What is prevent defense in football?
+To counteract the offensive deep passing attack, the defense must put itself in the best position possible.
+To defend against the Hail Mary, the defense will align in prevent.
+What is Prevent defense in football?

-Prevent defense in football is when the defense lines up their linebackers and defensive backs near the goal line to prevent a long pass.
+Prevent defense in football is when the defense lines up their linebackers and defensive backs near the goal line to defend against a Hail Mary pass.
 This type of defense is typically used before halftime or the last play of the game.

 Prevent Defense In Football